yukaitung/lgdxrobot-docs/content/cloud/developer/progress-in-api.md

 ![Screenshot of creating a trigger](../img/progress-in-api/trigger.png)

-4. Create a new flow with two progress steps: Loading and Moving.
-The Proceed Condition for **Loading** is *API*, and the trigger is set to the trigger just created.
+5. Create a new flow with two progress steps: **Loading** and **Moving**.
+The Proceed Condition for Loading is *API*, and the trigger is set to the trigger just created.

 ![Screenshot of creating a new flow](../img/progress-in-api/flow.png)

-5. Connect a robot to LGDXRobot Cloud.
+6. Connect a robot to LGDXRobot Cloud.

 ## Completing the Progress